 Monitoring Process Starts

 Obviously, something was starting processes on my machine at a certain schedule.
-I wanted for find out what that was.
+I wanted to find out what that was.

 uberAgent, our user experience and application performance monitoring product, detects any process start on a monitored endpoint.
 Process starts are recorded with the exact timestamp, process name, PID and the name of the parent process.